LaughinStock/ECE2112_SDA/README.md

 Though not well-known around here in the Philippines, he has done quite a lot of concerts (large and one-to-one) that gained traction around the internet and that made people love the guy.

-Oh and do note that since the dataset also includes numbers from playlists, it is also expected that some of the older artists can make it into the graph.
+Oh and do note that since the dataset also **includes numbers from playlists**, it is also expected that some of the **older artists can make it into the graph.**

 # 8. Comments and recommendations by the author